Shakespeared101/word-pair-gen/README.md

 This project is a starting point for a Flutter application.

+The Main code file is located in the lib folder - I've made 2 seperate files , one for the driver file and another for generating the random words.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)